m50dkp/trinitycore-docker/README.md

 account create ralf wow5ever
 account set gmlevel ralf 3 -1
 ```
+/!\ This is the old way to set privileges.
+Please note it will be deprecated in the future version of TC.

 `ctrl + c` to detach from the process while keeping `worldserver` running in the background.